Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 ## Prerequisites

 - A Kubernetes cluster (version >= 1.8).
-With the default specifications, Alluxio services (both masters and workers may use `emptyDir` volumes with a restricted size using the `sizeLimit` parameter.
+With the default specifications, Alluxio workers may use `emptyDir` volumes with a restricted size using the `sizeLimit` parameter.
 This is an alpha feature in Kubernetes 1.8.
 Please ensure the feature is enabled.
 - An Alluxio Docker image [alluxio/alluxio](https://hub.docker.com/r/alluxio/alluxio/).
 If using a private Docker registry, refer to the Kubernetes [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).